erisdisqordia/pleroma-fe/docs/USER_GUIDE.md

 # Customization and configuration

 Clicking on the cog icon in the upper right will go to the settings screen.
-Here you have 4 tabs with several options to customize your experience.

 ## General